 After graduating in Environmental Process Engineering at the RWTH Aachen University and in Industrial Engineering at the Fernuni Hagen, Peter gained his first professional experience in Project Management and Team Leader functions in Research and Industry.

 He has been working in the vacuum industry in different Marketing and Business Development related functions for more than 10 years, with a special focus on vacuum solutions for research and scientific applications for Leybold, Edwards and Gamma Vacuum.
+He is now Business Line manager for the Scientific Business of the Leybold Europe South Customer Centre.

 In November 2018 Peter was invited to be an active Vacuum Science World contributor, and to share his knowledge and experience with our visitors.